 Student Clubs and Activities:

 Student activities at Wytheville Community College are an important part of the total college experience, providing a variety of educational, cultural, and social activities for the entire college community.
-Annual events include Welcome Back Day, Fall Esprit, Community Halloween Celebration, and Spring Fling.
+Annual events generally include Welcome Back Day, Fall Esprit, Community Halloween Celebration, and Spring Fling.
 Each year, additional activities are planned to supplement these annual events with the goal of offering at least one event or activity per month.
 Students are informed of upcoming activities through student email notifications and campus advertisements, and are encouraged to attend as many events as possible.
-Any student interested in volunteering to assist with activities and events should contact the Student Activities Coordinator.
+Any student interested in volunteering to assist with activities and events should contact the Dean of Student Services and Academic Development.

 School Colors and Mascot: